Robert Park (American football)

 Robert Park (May 12, 1880 – November 22, 1961) was an American college football coach.
 He was the tenth head football coach at Geneva College in Beaver Falls, Pennsylvania, serving for one season, in 1922, and compiling a record of 4–6.
-He also coached other sports for many years, but he was best known for his work as an academic and a minister of the Reformed Presbyterian Church of North America (RPCNA).
+He also coached other sports for many years.
+He was best known for his work as an academic and a minister of the Reformed Presbyterian Church of North America (RPCNA).

 Career

 Born in Rome, New York on May 12, 1880, Park attended the city schools of Syracuse and graduated from Syracuse University, where he was the captain of the football team in 1905.
+He was also a member of the men's crew from 1902 to 1905.
 After graduation, he studied at the Reformed Presbyterian Theological Seminary (RPTS) from 1907 to 1910.
 Licensed by the Rochester Presbytery on May 4, 1909, he was ordained to the ministry by the Pittsburgh Presbytery and installed as pastor of the denomination's Parnassus congregation on November 11, 1910.
 Park remained pastor of the congregation until August 28, 1922, when he resigned to serve at Geneva.